 Rush Limbaugh says he's been diagnosed with lung cancer

-LOS ANGELES, Calif. – Conservative radio host Rush Limbaugh said he’s been diagnosed with advanced lung cancer.
+LOS ANGELES, Calif. – Conservative radio host and Republican kingmaker Rush Limbaugh said he’s been diagnosed with advanced lung cancer.

 Addressing listeners on his program Monday, Limbaugh said will take some days off for further medical tests and to determine treatment.